My attempt at building a production grade docker image

 Easy: Process management

 It seems a good practice to use a process manager to handle PID 1 and reaping subprocesses.
-As I don’t know if Radicale handles signals properly, nor if it would create new subprocesses and handle them well, let’s use a process manager (this is more cargo-cult than scientific evidence).
+As I don’t know if Radicale handles signals properly, nor if it creates new subprocesses and handles them well, let’s use a process manager (this is more cargo-cult than scientific evidence).

 I started with Yelp’s Dumb Init but: